Samsung/tizen-docs/docs/application/dotnet/guides/text-input/input-method.md

     }
     ```

-## Making a Floating Keyboard
+## Use Floating Keyboard

-To make the floating keybaord to allow the user to move the keyboard:
+To use the floating keybaord to allow the user to move the keyboard:

-1. Call the `SetFloatingMode()` method.
+1. Call the `SetFloatingMode()` method:

     ```
     public static void SetFloatingMode()